What does your GP do in pregnancy care?

 Your GP will check your overall health and ask you about your medical history.
 They will want to know about any health issues that could affect you or your baby.

-Some GPs can be involved in antenatal care in a 'shared care arrangement' which is more common in rural areas.
-You could have some of your antenatal appointments at your doctor's clinic and some at a public hospital, or with your obstetrician.
+Some GPs can be involved in antenatal care in a ‘shared care arrangement’.
+This may be more common in rural areas.
+In shared care, you can have some of your antenatal appointments at your doctor’s clinic, some at a public hospital, or with your obstetrician.
+Your GP can advise you on the options available to you, based on your situation and the services available in your area.
+Shared care can be more convenient and cheaper for you, especially if you see a private obstetrician.

 At this age, your baby is due for vaccinations.
-You can choose to get the vaccinations at the same appointment, if you wish.
+You can choose to get the vaccinations at the same appointment as your 6-week post-natal check, if you wish.
 Vaccines for your child are free under the National Immunisation Program, but your GP may charge a fee for your visit.
 Some local councils run free, regular vaccination clinics — check your council website.

 How much does a GP cost?